 One Day Before Consumer Price Index (CPI):

-Directional Movement: Exhibits a small negative close, suggesting slightly less directional movement compared to 2 Days Before.
+Directional Movement: Exhibits a small positive close on average, suggesting slightly less directional movement compared to 2 Days Before.

 Volatility: Wider high/low range reflects higher volatility and more significant price swings as participants position and adjust for the volatility event.